diskoverdata/diskover-community/README.md

 #### Indices

-Diskover creates an index with the name from the config file or from the cli option `-i`. **If an existing index exists with the same name, it will be deleted and a new index created, unless `-n or --nodelete` cli argument is used**.
+diskover creates an index with the name from the config file or from the cli option `-i`. **If an existing index exists with the same name, it will be deleted and a new index created, unless `-n or --nodelete` cli argument is used**.

 If you are doing crawls every week for example, you could name the indices diskover-2017.04.09, diskover-2017.04.16, diskover-2017.04.23, etc. **Index names are required to be `diskover-<string>`**.